sarckk/sarckk.github.io/content/post/gpt-programming.md

 After this point, I only played around with the bot a few more times before I stopped.
 If you are interested, you can find the code -- along with a brief history of changes -- on [github](https://github.com/sarckk/gpt_experiments).

-## Programming with GPT-4: yay or nay?
+## Programming with Bing Chat: yay or nay?

-Overall, I think Bing Chat/GPT-4 is a great companion for programming, but as it stands, has a few shortcomings that necessitates the presence of a human in the loop.
-For example, it can give you seemingly a seemingly correct piece of reasoning behind its code that upon closer inspection stands on shaky grounds, like I've demonstrated in my particular example of the Javascript bug.
-Other times, still, it might suggest a solution that works, but by chance and for the wrong reasons.
-The examples here and documented elsewhere serve as cautionary tales for anyone looking to rely on LLMs to generate production-grade code: while technically impressive, these models are not perfect -- well, just like humans.
+Overall, I think Bing Chat/GPT-4 is a great companion for programming, but as it stands, it has a few shortcomings that necessitates the presence of a human in the loop.
+As I've  demonstrated in this article, it can create an impression that it is reasoning about things correctly even when it gets it wrong.
+It might even suggest a solution that works by chance, fooling the human if one does not pay close attention.
+The examples here and documented extensively elsewhere serve as cautionary tales for anyone looking to rely on LLMs to generate production-grade code: while technically impressive, these models are not perfect -- well, just like humans.
 I am also aware that I technically used Bing Chat here, which runs a version of GPT-4 particularly optimized for search (and presumably not for code generation), so these observations may not hold for GPT-4, but a recent post by [@bradgessler](https://twitter.com/bradgessler) on [pairing with GPT-4](https://fly.io/ruby-dispatch/pairing-with-gpt-4/) seems to have reached a similar conclusion.
+It's also possible that GPT-4's 32k context window would solve all if not most of the problems highlighted in this article, by simply allowing you to include a significant portion of the codebase before each question.

 That said, I am optimistic about the future of software engineering in an age where powerful LLMs are commoditized and accessible.
 Steve Jobs famously said that computers are like a "bicycle for our minds".
 With the rapid advancement of LLMs, it will be like adding a jet engine to the bicycle -- these models will serve as powerful tools for us to translate human ideas and ingenuity into languages that computers can understand.